Justadumbcookie/Justadumbcookie/README.md

 int if

-Want to talk to me.
+Want to talk to me

 If I'm not very responsive don't worry I'm not much of a talker.
 I'm more of a reader unless it's something I feel like I can make a conversation.